 It’s true, not all web design companies are created equal.
 Sure you will probably end up with a great looking site that is responsive with any number of agencies.
 However, there is much value to be gained from working with a Growth Driven Design Company.

 For those of you who are not familiar with Growth Driven Design, the elevator pitch is that it’s a new way to approach web design where you form a strategy, based on data, to get a launch pad website up and running in a fraction of the time.
 Then over time, continuously improve upon it by using data to form hypotheses and test them for effectiveness.
-To find out more about GDD check out one of my other posts A New Approach to Web Design.
+To find out more about the difference in effectiveness in web design, check out the difference between good and bad web design.

 So what really differentiates a traditional web design company from a Growth Driven web design company?
 Well the first (and most important) factor is Strategy.